robocup-depre/Rubik-s-Cube-V2/README.md

 Chose a password and write it in the 14° line, after __password=__.
 Now type __Ctrl+S, Y, Enter__ to save the document.

+The last thing to do is to make the Raspberry start the bot at boot.
+So,